void-sign/noesis/README.md

 ## AI and Consciousness Integration

-Noesis v2.2.0 includes AI integration with free models from Hugging Face to enhance synthetic consciousness capabilities.
+Noesis v2.2.0 includes comprehensive AI integration with free models from Hugging Face to enhance synthetic consciousness capabilities.
 Located in the `system/ai-model` directory, the system implements various consciousness theories:

 > **Note**: The legacy `system/ai` directory is deprecated and will be removed in future versions.
 Please use the `system/ai-model` components instead.